arencloud/xmas-rhcl-shop/README.md

 # Arencloud Xmas RHCL Shop

 Quarkus 3 Christmas shop secured by Keycloak, with Red Hat Build of Camel (Kaoto-friendly routes) and Kuadrant Connectivity Link (AuthPolicy + RateLimit).
 Festive SPA lives at `/` with Christmas palette and token-aware UX.
+Crafted as a vivid demo for Red Hat Connectivity Link (RHCL) to showcase OIDC, rate-limits, and Camel flows in one playful package.

 ## Features
 - Keycloak OIDC login (Authorization Code + PKCE) for `/api/orders`